FedEx Corporation (FDX) is ready for next Episode as it posted an annual sales of 93,512 M - News Daemon

 FedEx Corporation (NYSE: FDX) Trading Performance Indicators

-FedEx Corporation (FDX) is currently performing well based on its current performance indicators.
-A quick ratio of 1.30 was reported for the most recent quarter.
+Take a look at FedEx Corporation’s (FDX) current performance indicators.
+Last quarter, stock had a quick ratio of 1.30.
 In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.61.
-Likewise, its price to free cash flow for the trailing twelve months is 55.84.
+Likewise, its price to free cash flow for the trailing twelve months is 55.62.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 11.60, a number that is poised to hit 4.92 in the next quarter and is forecasted to reach 18.31 in one year’s time.